stevejroberts/aws-talk-samples/README.md

-# talk-samples
+# TalkDemos
-.NET and PowerShell demo samples from talks at various user groups and conferences.
+Demos illustrating .NET and PowerShell usage on AWS, used in various user group and conference sessions